-Seat 68 is a deeply personal story, where Jansone travels with her grandmother to Madeira island.
+Seat 68 is a personal story, picturing Jansone's holiday's with her grandmother in Madeira island.
 The trip was organised by a tour operator and the majority of the group members were seniors from Latvia.
 The adventure spirals into a miscommunication explosion culminating on the eve of grandmother's birthday, when all the generational differences come out in the open.
-Suddenly it is clear that they will not be able to find a mutual understanding on subjects like LGBTQ rights or climate change, the rest of the trip is a partly comical struggle to understand why we are different from each other and how to speak to each other.
+Suddenly it is clear that they will not be able to find a mutual understanding on subjects like LGBTQ rights or climate change, and the rest of the trip is a partly comical struggle to understand why we are different from each other and how to speak to each other.

-In the project, the author talks about the intergenerational conflict between her grandmother, who grew up in the Soviet Union, and herself - a young European who was born after the fall of the Soviet Union in free Latvia and was raised with democratic values.
-At the centre of the series is the quiet and often invisible conflict between different generations.
-Two generations that grew up in opposing systems, with different accepted social norms and ideas what it means to be a human.
-Often what is acceptable to one, is completely unacceptable to the other.
+In the book, Jansone talks about the intergenerational conflict between her grandmother, who grew up in the Soviet Union, and herself - a young European who was born after the fall of the Soviet Union in independent Latvia.
+Two generations that grew up in opposing systems, with different social norms; often what is acceptable to one, is completely unacceptable to the other.

-Project Seat 68 aims to open the discussion about intergenerational conflict and to search for new ways for generations to coexist within one society.
-Currently, the polarisation of ideas is a problem.
-With social media, newspapers and leaders preaching increasingly what their own followers want to hear, it is next to impossible to get out of your own bubble.
-This project is an attempt to bridge the gap between generations and it is a quiet attempt to show the importance of truly listening to the other.
-Only through dialog, we can come to an agreement.
-The polarisation will only lead to stronger division and if we want to survive all the current world’s problems we need to come together.
+With social media, newspapers and leaders preaching increasingly what their own followers want to hear, it is next to impossible to get out of our own bubble.
+This project is an attempt to bridge the gap between generations and show the importance of truly listening to the other, as only through a dialog, we can come to an agreement.

-The book will be in 2 languages - English and Latvian.
-Designed by Alexey Murashko, edited by Valeriy Gorokhov and supported by the State Culture Capital Foundation of Latvia.
+The book is in two languages - English and Latvian.
+Designed by Alexey Murashko, edited by Valeriy Gorokhov and supported by the State Culture Capital Foundation of Latvia and Antalis AS.

 130 x 180 mm

-Gloss laminated softcover with a foil and flap
+Gloss laminated softcover with a foil and end-flap

 Open spine Swiss binding